BruceEckel/BruceEckel-hugo/content/post/misunderstanding-python-class-attributes.md

 }
 ```

-Just like Java, storage has been allocated for `x` and it has been initialized by the time the `A()` constructor is called.
+Just like Java, storage is allocated and initialized for `x` by the time the
+`A()` constructor is called.

-In `class B`, the `static int x` definition only indicates that `x` exists in
+In `class B`, the `static int x` definition only indicates that `x` exists for
 `B`.
-To allocate storage and initialize it, the external definition
+To allocate and initialize static variable storage, the external definition
 `int B::x = 100` is required.
-If, however, the `static` value is `const`, it can
+If, however, the `static` is `const`, the
-be included in the definition as seen in `class C`.
-The compiler is able to
+initialization value is included in the definition as seen in `class C`.
+The
-inline `const` values where they are used, so no storage is required.
+compiler is able to inline `const` values where they are used, so no storage is
+required.

 In `class B`, you see that, like Java, C++ also disallows name shadowing.
-`main()` shows that the `static x` can be accessed either through the class or
+`main()` shows that `static x` can be accessed either through the class or using
-using an instance of the class.
+an instance of the class.

 Notice that both Java and C++ have explicit `static` keywords, whereas Python
 does not.
 This adds to the confusion, so when a Java or C++ programmer (who has not learned about class attributes) sees something of the form: